 UBIS does not discriminate based on gender, sexual orientation, ethnicity, religion, age, disability, or national origin in admission, access, treatment, or employment in any of its activities or programs.
-UBIS reserves the right to deny admission or re-entry to any applicant or student the University, at its discretion, determines is either:

-- a) unlikely to benefit from its programs - b) discloses or is found to possess an adverse background that disqualifies them or - c) whose presence in the program is considered by the administration to be disruptive and/or potentially harmful to UBIS students, faculty and/or staff.
+UBIS reserves the right to deny admission or re-entry to any applicant or student the University, at its discretion, determines is either: a) unlikely to benefit from programs; discloses or an adverse background that disqualifies them: or b) is found to possess c) whose presence in the program is considered by the administration to be disruptive and/or potentially harmful to UBIS students, faculty, and/or staff.